 Forbes recently published its annual study on one of the world’s most valuable brands.
-Coming as no surprise to most, the front-runner Apple topped the list of branding behemoths for the ninth year running, amassing an eye-watering brand value of $205.5 billion—up 12% over last year.
+Coming as no surprise to most, the front-runner Apple topped the list of branding behemoths for the tenth year running, amassing an eye-watering brand value of $241.2 billion—up 17% over last year.

 The top ten, as reported by Forbes, is as follows:

 At first glance, there're no names you wouldn't expect to see.
-But the list tells another story: by industry, tech brands are dominating, and the trend is showing no signs of slowing down.
+But the list tells another story: by industry, Big Tech is dominating, and the trend is showing no signs of slowing down.

 So how do tech giants, particularly Apple, command such an authoritative presence in the mind of the modern consumer?